 Additional wines are made in extremely small quantities and are typically available only at the winery or through the wine club, “Baldacci Family Reunion”.
 Baldacci Family Vineyards currently produces about 9,000 cases a year.
 They were one of the early clients in Total Wine & More – back when they operated something like only 12 stores.
 Today this retailer operates more then 150 stores around select parts of the country and Baldacci’s wines are still selectively carried in store.

 NOTE: this review has been identified as needing a **major** update; we can’t wait until all the construction is completed!
 We will revisit once their new hospitality center is open.
 Their original hospitality center is no longer open for tastings.
 However, retail sales are still available during their normal business hours and tastings have been moved to a temporary building on site.

-Construction continues on a new hospitality and visitor’s center – with the hospitality center to possibly open by Spring 2021 and updates to their winery facility to also be completed sometime in 2021.
+Construction continues on a new hospitality and visitor’s center – with the hospitality center and construction to be completed possibly by early June 2021 and updates to their winery facility to also be completed sometime later in 2021.
 Prior to their new hospitality center opening – a temporary tasting room opened in August 2017 (in conjunction with their new driveway).

 Also interesting to note is the prominent old red barn just south of their cave and hospitality center – stood in as a fake winery in a scene from the 2019 movie, Wine Country.

 For more information or to join their wine club, visit: www.baldaccivineyards.com